top of page

 In a conflict or debate, to counter is to present arguments or evidence that challenge or contradict the opposing viewpoint.
 It involves offering an alternative perspective or course of action in response to a particular situation or proposal.
 Additionally, "counter" can also indicate the act of taking measures to prevent, counteract, or reduce the impact of something negative or undesirable.
 For example, one might counter the spread of misinformation by providing accurate information or counter the effects of a disease with appropriate medical treatments.
 Overall, the verb "counter" signifies the active response or opposition to something, whether it be an idea, action, effect, or threat, in order to achieve a desired outcome or mitigate its consequences.

-Example sentences of counter
+Example sentences containing counter

 1. The lawyer will counter the opposing counsel’s argument with new evidence.